Steph Curry's Ridiculous Pregame Shot Before The Warriors Played The Spurs Went Viral

 Curry had 27 points, eight rebounds and five assists in the loss.

-The Warriors are still tied with the Phoenix Suns for the best record in the entire NBA (19-4).

-On Monday evening the Warriors will host the Orlando Magic at Chase Center in San Francisco, California.
+On Monday evening the Warriors are hosting the Orlando Magic at Chase Center in San Francisco, California.

 The Magic come into the game as one of the worst teams in the NBA with a 5-19 record in their first 24 games.